xenon-middleware/xenon/userguide.md

 ------

 Octopus is designed with extensibility in mind.
-It uses a modular and layer design as shown in Figure 1.
+It uses a modular and layer design as shown in the figure below:

 ![Octopus design](images/octopus-design.png "Octopus design.")